MITgcm/verification_other/global_oce_cs32/README.md

 # compile the code
 ### compiling for forward simuations

-The following steps are basically what `../verification/testreport -t global_oce_cs32` does if executed in directory `verification_other`.
+Use the following steps to compile the code:

 ```
 cd build